LearnersGuild/guide/Learning_Guide/Review.md

 - [ ] Find Pull Request from "Empty" branch and review code quality
 - [ ] Log quality and completeness in Echo.
 1. Be rigorous.
 Don't give people the benefit of the doubt.
 If a spec is incomplete or unfulfilled, don't count it as complete.
 Give honest feedback.
 It's the only way we learn.
 - [ ] Once the review is complete, you can just close the pull request (without merging), and keep the empty branch for future reviews.

+## Guidelines for Coaches

+If you're a coach for the week, then focus your efforts on reviewing the reviews.
+Go through the list of project reviews and give the reviewers feedback on their comments.
+For the first half hour or so of the review period, there won't be any reviews to review, so help people setup their projects for reviews, and if you have the bandwidth, claim a review off of [prrr](http://prrr.apps.learnersguild.org) and complete it.